How to replace a showerhead

 Push brackets and rails onto bases.
-Adjust rail to suit, then fasten with 2 machine screws supplied, using an allen key.
+Adjust rail to suit, then, using an allen key fasten with 2 machine screws supplied.

 Wind Teflon or plumber’s tape 7 times around thread, in same direction you’ll be winding on wall elbow.
 Place matching flange over pipe for a neat installation, then wind on wall elbow by hand until tightly sealed.
 If it doesn’t seal, remove and wind on more tape.
 Attach hose to elbow using rubber seal provided, then attach handset to hose.
 Hang hand shower in cradle on rail.
-With your flexible shower in place, the old tap handles may scream: ‘Replace me, too!’ – a cinch.
+With your flexible shower in place, you may find that the old tap handles need to be replaced too – a cinch.
 Just take an old tap handle to the shop, to ensure new ones are same fitting.
 Otherwise you’ll need to do major plumbing work, such as replacing tap head and spindle.